Who we are and what we do

-We operate the Patient Access Scheme Liaison Unit (PASLU) to review and evaluate proposed Patient Access Schemes that pharmaceutical manufacturers plan to submit to the Department of Health.
+We operate the Patient Access Scheme Liaison Unit (PASLU) to review and evaluate proposed Patient Access Schemes that pharmaceutical manufacturers plan to submit to NHS England.
 Patient Access Schemes involve innovative pricing agreements designed to improve cost effectiveness and facilitate patient access to specific drugs or technologies.
-PASLU advises the Department of Health on the feasibility of proposed Patient Access Schemes.
+PASLU advises NHS England on the feasibility of proposed Patient Access Schemes.

 How our guidance is used

 Different types of NICE guidance have a different status within the NHS, public health and social care.
 Our technology appraisals and highly specialised technologies guidance are unique because the NHS in England is legally obliged to fund and resource medicines and treatments recommended through our technology appraisal programme.

 The legal status of these programmes is reinforced in the NHS Constitution, which states that patients have the right to drugs and treatments that have been recommended by NICE for use in the

 None of our other guidance and products is subject to the same legal obligations as our technology appraisals and highly specialised technologies guidance.
 Nevertheless, health and social care professionals are actively encouraged to follow our recommendations to help them deliver the highest quality care.
 Of course, our recommendations are not intended to replace the professional expertise and clinical judgement of health professionals, as they discuss treatment options with their patients.